-On October 6, 2004, we received accreditation from the Commission for Florida Law Enforcement Accreditation (CFA), a State level organization. {www.flaccreditation.org}
+On October 6, 2004, we received accreditation from the Commission for Florida Law Enforcement Accreditation (CFA), a State level organization.
+During the 2019 accreditation cycle the Department was upgraded to an Excelsior status. {www.flaccreditation.org} and subsections.

-CALEA Accreditation includes 484 standards for Law Enforcement and an additional 213 standards for Communications.
-CFA has an additional 86 standards.
-Each standard may have multiple sections and subsections.
 Each standard, including section and subsection, must be proven to the accrediting body to attain accreditation status, and again on a regular cycle to maintain status.
 The concept of proof can be demonstrated with documentation of a policy, or other activity such as a report, that demonstrates the agency has addressed a standard and adheres to it in daily practice.
 This ensures an ongoing review of the agency, reducing the potential of regression to a poor service level.